jsade/obsidian-vale/README.md

 ### Editor Settings

 Customize editor behavior:
-- **Alert panel position**: Choose left or right sidebar for the Vale panel
 - **Status bar**: Shows check status and issue count at the bottom of the window

 Note: Auto-check settings will be available in a future release.